 High interest rates and resilient house prices remain headwinds on housing affordability in all provincial markets in the short term where the housing market continues to remain soft.
-Recent forecasts of further interest rate cuts will help a little with demand for housing and home price growth in the short-term; however, we do not expect a sustained recovery until interest rates come down more meaningfully for home buyers.
-In the long term, we believe that material interest rate cuts, strong population growth and the continued supply-demand imbalance will provide upward pressure on sale and home price growth, particularly in and around our core markets of (i) the Greater Toronto area; (ii) the Capital region; and (iii) the Greater Vancouver area.
+Recent forecasts of further interest rate cuts will provide some relief to homebuyers in the short-term; however, we do not expect a sustained recovery until interest rates come down more meaningfully.
+In the long term, we believe that material interest rate cuts and the continued supply-demand imbalance will provide upward pressure on sale and home price growth, particularly in and around our core markets of (i) the Greater Toronto area; (ii) the Capital region; and (iii) the Greater Vancouver area.
 However, housing affordability will likely keep this growth from being even stronger.
 Housing affordability (including housing supply) continues to be a critical issue for all levels of government and in all provinces where we do business.
-Even with current government actions and proposed actions, the lack of supply of affordable housing is not easily resolved in the short term, as there are multiple factors to building new supply (i.e. local/municipal government processes, skilled labour shortages, increased construction costs including higher construction financing rates, lack of new construction technologies, etc.) that limit how many homes can be built in the short term.
+Federal government policy changes, including expanding the maximum mortgage amortization and raising the cap on insured mortgages, will likely lift home sales but further erode affordability.
+The lack of supply of affordable housing is not easily resolved in the short term, as there are multiple factors to building new supply (i.e. local/municipal government processes, skilled labour shortages, increased construction costs including higher construction financing rates, lack of new construction technologies, etc.) that limit how many homes can be built in the short term.